survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 A good first step towards a better development environment is to use webpack in its **watch** mode.
 You can activate it by passing the `--watch` to webpack.
 Example: `npm run build -- --watch`.

-Once enabled, the watch mode detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) implements its watch mode and goes even further.
+Once enabled, the watch mode detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) implements a watch mode and goes even further.

 WDS is a development server running **in-memory**, meaning the bundle contents aren't written out to files but stored in memory.
 The distinction is important when trying to debug code and styles.